kanaria69/Mainecoco/README.md

-## Do you know where you can get chicken broth in bulk?
-The stock market.
+## Which side of the chicken has more feathers?
+The outside.